 Asia Tail is from Tacoma, Washington where she is currently based.
 Her practice focuses on oil painting and drawing.
 Asia attended the Cooper Union School of Art in New York on a four-year full-tuition scholarship and graduated with a BFA and the Brandon Burns Stewart Memorial Prize for Excellence in Painting in 2014.
-She was an Artist Trust GAP Grant recipient and a Greater Tacoma Community Foundation Art Award nominee in 2015.
-Her work has recently been featured in the internationally distributed magazine New American Paintings, the exhibition NW Art Now @ TAM (formerly the Northwest Biennial), and in the exhibition Quota at SOIL Gallery in Seattle, and in the two-person show Moon Moan at 950 Gallery in Tacoma.
+Her work has recently been featured in the exhibition NW Art Now @ TAM (formerly the Northwest Biennial), and in the exhibition Quota at SOIL Gallery in Seattle, and in the two-person show Moon Moan at 950 Gallery in Tacoma.

-As an extension of her art making, Asia also creatively curates special projects and art exhibitions, with an emphasis on empowering Indigenous artists.
+As an extension of her art making, Asia also curates special projects and art exhibitions, with an emphasis on empowering Indigenous artists.
 In 2015, she created the Contemporary Native Voices project for Tacoma Art Museum, interviewing over 20 individuals on Native American representation in art, and integrating Native voices into the museum’s galleries through wall text, interactive activities, and commissioned performances.
 In 2016, she independently curated her first exhibition, Protect the Sacred at Spaceworks Gallery in Tacoma, which brought together work from 26 Native American artists and raised funds to fight the Dakota Access Pipeline construction in North Dakota.
 Her new curatorial project, yəhaw̓, co-curated by Tracy Rector and Satpreet Kahlon, will open in November 2018 at King Street Station in Seattle.
 Asia is an enrolled citizen of the Cherokee Nation of Oklahoma.

 My work questions language and art discourse, which so often overwhelm the experience between artwork and viewer.
 My paintings point to the viewer’s responsibility to consider the role of language in images by referencing speech or reading, without ever fully reverting to it.
 A worm nearly struggles into a letterform.
 Objects sprawled in a pattern on the ground call to be read like stars or tea leaves, but remain deliberately obtuse.
 I am searching for alternative means of communication within painting by investigating the primal languages of wildlife and wilderness.